djamainajib/SL2P-SL2PCCRS_PYTHON/README.md

 Outputs
 -------
-SL2P_PYTHON_package is designed to estimate five vegetation variables (Table 2).

-Output is a pandas DataFrame with 5 columns (Table 3).
+SL2P-SL2PCCRS_PYTHON output is a pandas DataFrame with 5 columns (same length as the input data) providing information detailed in Table 3 about the specified vegetation variable (Table 2).

 <p align="center"> Table 2: Vegetation variables supported by SL2P and SL2PCCRS </p>